 A spokesperson from Lime commented about the incident, saying the company was “deeply saddened” to hear about Stoneking’s death.
 “Our thoughts and sympathies are with the family.
 We are currently awaiting the full details of the investigation and will cooperate fully with the authorities,” says Mary Caroline Pruitt, Communications Manager at Lime.

 Lime’s electric scooters have become very popular in Dallas.
 Helmets are not required, and police say Stoneking wasn’t wearing one at the time of the accident.

 Following the death of their son, the family started a GoFundMe page to raise money that will be used for memorial and cremation services.
 The family says that all excess funds will be donated to a charity they will select after the burial.

 People on the internet are sending an outpouring of empathetic messages, expressing their condolences and grief over the incident.
 Some of the comments are speaking about justice, indicating that perhaps Jacoby’s death wasn’t an accident.

-If you or a loved one are involved in an accident due to the negligence of another party, you should consider hiring a personal injury attorney.
+If you or a loved one are involved in an accident due to the negligence of another party while riding a scooter, you should consider hiring a scooter accident lawyer.
 Contact one of our experienced attorneys at Thompson Law.
 We offer clients a free case evaluation and will help you get the proper medical treatment and compensation for your suffering.
 Call THE FOURS 24/7 at 214-444-4444 or 817-444-4444, or toll free at 866-293-4768.